All Natural Gluten-free Teff – the Ethiopian super-grain

 - Delicious in soups, stews and salads, or combined with other grains to make a savory side dish

-- High in calcium, fiber, potassium and protein.
+- High in iron and fiber.

 - Low in saturated fats and sodium.

-- Essential source of amino acids: Its combination of eight essential acids aid in the growth and repair of the body.
+- Essential source of amino acids: its combination of eight essential acids aid in the growth and repair of the body.

 - Teff is a tiny seed, so small, that it cannot be processed or refined and is easy to digest.
 Because the Teff seeds are so small, the bulk of the grain consists of the bran and germ, making it nutrient dense.